KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-DockerVisualizer by aaron64](https://github.com/aaron64/MMM-DockerVisualizer)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No image found.
-2. Typo: Found `Magic Mirror` in file `MMM-DockerVisualizer.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-DockerVisualizer.js`: Replace it with `MagicMirror²`.
-3. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+4. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-4. Recommendation: Found `XMLHttpRequest` in file `jQuery.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `jQuery.js`: Replace it with built-in fetch.
-5. Recommendation: Found `require('http')` in file `node_helper.js`: Replace 'http' by 'node:http'.
+6. Recommendation: Found `require('http')` in file `node_helper.js`: Replace 'http' by 'node:http'.
-6. Recommendation: No ESLint configuration was found.
+7. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-7. The branch name is 'master'.
+8. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Domoticz-ext by goedh452](https://github.com/goedh452/MMM-Domoticz-ext)